igutekunst/ooc/docs/technical.rst

         char* string_data;
     };

 The interesting thing to note here is the first item in the struct is a ``ClassHeader*.``.
-This is the crucial technique that allows a a given object, in the form of a void* to identified, and the correct methods to be called.
+This is a crucial technique that allows a void* to be identified.
+After it is extracted, the correct methods can be called.

-Every top level OOC function will first do a NULL check, and then cast the object into a ``ClassHeader*``, to determine what to do next.
-This might involve some pre-processing of arguments, followed by a call to the appropriate method, stored as a function pointer in the :ref:`ClassHeader <class_header>`.
+Every top level OOC function will perform a NULL check, and then cast the object into a ``ClassHeader*``.
+This may involve some argument pre-processing, followed by a call to the appropriate method stored as a function pointer in the :ref:`ClassHeader <class_header>`.

-This function pointer will be implemented as a function in per-class implementation file.
+This function pointer will be implemented as a function in a per-class implementation file.
 For example, `src/string.c` contains the implementation of all the ``String`` functions.

 Implementing an Instance
 ++++++++++++++++++++++++

-The implementation of a given class is relatively straightforward, though involves a good amount of boilerplate code, which seems unavoidable in C.
+The implementation of a given class is relatively straightforward, although it involves a good amount of boilerplate code, which seems unavoidable in C.

 Let's look at a simplified part of the ``String`` implementation::